War Criminal Joachim Peiper Led His Troops To Death

 |Peiper a few weeks before his death in 1976.
 He is shown giving an interview to a journalist after years of seclusion.
 Perhaps this sudden publicity blitz contributed to the decision to kill him?|

 Joachim Peiper was a product of his time, the ultimate Hitler Youth who never learned the difference between right and wrong.
-Peiper, as an uncompromising and ruthless warrior, unfortunately has become a symbol for many Neo-Nazis who are quick to make excuses for what he did.
+Peiper, as an uncompromising and ruthless warrior, unfortunately, has become a symbol for many devotees who are quick to make excuses for what he did.
 Ultimately, though, Joachim Peiper was just a vicious and sad man, deprived of a normal life from childhood due to his training, who due to his ambition lived to hurt and kill others.

 |The courtroom at Dachau where Peiper's trial took place.|